House-Leo/DnSwin/README.md

 ---

 ## Update - Aug, 2022
-- Released the trainging codes and the test results.
+- Released the training codes and the test results.

 ## Abstract